philips-labs/BLE-GHS-Server-Simulator/README.md

 [![Android CI](https://github.com/philips-internal/bluetooth-server-example/actions/workflows/android.yml/badge.svg)](https://github.com/philips-internal/bluetooth-server-example/actions/workflows/android.yml)

-# ble-generic-health-sensor-server (working title)
+# BLE Generic Health Sensor Server Simulator

+*Note: It is assumed the reader is familiar with Bluetooth Low Energy GATT Servers and Android development*

+**Key concepts**:

+This codebase is used as a demonstrator of the GHS specification features and will also be used for Bluetooth SIG Interoperability Testing of the GHS specification.
+As such it will be contiously modified and extended as the GHS specification evolves.

 **Description**:

 An implementation of the proposed Generic Health Sensor standard server for Android that is easily modified or extended to emit various types of health observations.

-This example BLE Server application supports the Generic Health Sensor (GHS) GATT service that is currently under development in the Bluetooth SIG.
+This BLE Server simulator supports the Generic Health Sensor (GHS) GATT service that is currently under development in the Bluetooth SIG.
+As it is an evolving specification it can also be used as a "playground" for various BLE properties and data representation.

 This service in turn is based on the IEEE 11073-10206 specification that specifies an Abstract Content Model (ACOM) for personal health device data - covering any type of health observation that can be modeled using the IEEE 11073-10101 nomenclature system.